srl-labs/containerlab/docs/manual/kinds/xrd.md

 ## Interfaces mapping

-XRd container uses the following mapping for its linux interfaces[^2]:
+XRd container uses the following mapping for its Linux interfaces[^2]:

 * `eth0` - management interface connected to the containerlab management network
-* `eth1` - first data interface mapped to `Gi0/0/0/0` internal interface.
+* `Gi0-0-0-0` - first data interface mapped to `Gi0/0/0/0` internal interface.
-* `ethN` - Nth data interface mapped to `Gi0/0/0/N-1` internal interface.
+* `Gi0-0-0-N` - Nth data interface mapped to `Gi0/0/0/N` internal interface.

 When containerlab launches XRd node, it will set IPv4/6 addresses as assigned by docker to the `eth0` interface and XRd node will boot with these addresses configured for its `MgmthEth0`.
-Data interfaces `eth1+` need to be configured with IP addressing manually.
+Data interfaces `Gi0/0/0/N` need to be configured with IP addressing manually.

 ```
 RP/0/RP0/CPU0:xrd#sh ip int br